Crypto Fundamentals

 Realized Gain on Crypto $1,490

-In the journal entry above, the 0.005 ETH gas fee ($20) reduces the net proceeds from $4,000 to $3,980.
+The 0.005 ETH gas fee ($20) reduces the net proceeds from $4,000 to $3,980 in the token swap journal entry.
 The realized gain decreases from $1,500 (without gas) to $1,490 (with gas as proceeds reduction).
-An alternative policy treats the $20 as a separate network fee expense — both approaches are acceptable if applied consistently.
+An alternative policy treats the $20 as a separate network fee expense.
+Both approaches produce acceptable results when applied consistently across all reporting periods.

 What Happens When a Transaction Fails but Gas Is Still Consumed?

-Failed transactions consume gas but produce no economic event — the gas fee is recorded as an operating expense (network fee expense) or a loss because no asset was acquired, disposed of, or transferred.
-The blockchain charges gas for the computational work attempted, regardless of whether the transaction succeeded.
+Failed transactions are on-chain operations that consume gas but produce no economic event.
+The gas fee from a failed transaction is recorded as an operating expense (network fee expense) because no asset was acquired, disposed of, or transferred.
+The blockchain charges gas for the computational work attempted regardless of transaction success or failure.

-• Slippage exceeding tolerance — DEX swaps revert when the price moves beyond the user’s slippage setting
+• Slippage exceeding tolerance - DEX swaps revert when the price moves beyond the slippage setting

 • Insufficient token balance - The contract call fails because the wallet lacks the required token amount

-• Contract reverts — Smart contract logic conditions are not met (e.g., sale has ended, allowlist check fails)
+• Contract reverts - Smart contract logic conditions are not met (sale ended, allowlist check failed)

 • Front-running - Another transaction executes first, changing the contract state and causing the original transaction to revert